voiceflow/react-dismissable-layers/README.md

 <br />

-- `DismissableLayerContext` - a context to read dissmissable layer, in most cases shouldn't be used in app layer.
+- `DismissableLayerContext` - a context to read a dissmissable layer, in most cases shouldn't be used in app layer.

   ```typescript
     interface DismissableLayerValue<T extends HTMLElement | Document = Document> {